UrbanAnalyst/dodgr/cran-comments.md

 # CRAN notes for dodgr_0.4.0 submission

+This submission fixes previous warnings on

+It also rectifies one NOTE on namespace imports not used.

 This submission generates the following NOTES on some systems:

 - Possibly invalid URLs, all of which are GitHub because of "Too Many Requests," and not because of the URLs themselves.